HIV-associated Neurocognitive Disorder (HAND)

 HAART should be continued indefinitely in essentially all cases.

 Depending on the severity and manifestations, patients may require nursing home placement and hospice care.
-Severely demented and emaciated patients are at risk for pressure injuries.
+Patients with severe dementia and those who are ematiated are at risk for pressure injuries.

 Psychotic features may require psychiatric consultation.
-While seizures are rare, their management is difficult, because several antiseizure drugs affect blood levels of antiretroviral drugs.
+Although seizures are rare, their management is difficult, because several antiseizure drugs affect blood levels of antiretroviral drugs.

 Patient Competence and Decision Making